ValenciaArcega/envi/docs/Documentation.md

 * Flexbox to elements.
 * No media queries.

-Structure.
+# Structure.
 Envi have the next line of elements:
 * Index.html: has the welcome page where the user will can see an overview about the page and know more about cards and structure.
-* main.css: has all the styles that the index.html needs to work fluidly thought any device, making a responsive website.
+* main.css: has all the styles that the html files needs to work fluidly thought any device, making a responsive and good performance website.

-Problem to solve.
+# Problem to solve.
-The page founds to solve a big problematic that some people have, waste time in the phone, scrolling down watching content in social media, it helps sometimes, it creates big network between people or even can help people to feel in touch and save, but
+The page founds to solve a big problematic that some people have, waste time in the phone, scrolling down watching content in social media, it helps sometimes, it creates big network between people or even can help people to feel in touch and save, but in the another side, can make the people lazy and procas